Deificz/Library/README.md

 # Library

-- A web based mini-library wherein you can store list of books that you have already read or going to be read.
-Written using HTML, CSS, and Vanilla JS
+A web based mini-library wherein you can store list of books that you have already read or going to be read.

+Tech stack used:
+  -  HTML
+  -  CSS
+  -  Vanilla JavaScript
+  -  localStorage